 - Eat enough omega-3 fatty acids – Research shows that the food we eat is deficient in omega-3 fatty acids .
 Omega-3s are essential for a range of functions in your body, one of which is regulating the immune system.

 - Make sure you're healthy – Starting the ketogenic diet after a cold or during a stressful period in your life isn't the wisest thing to do.
-Your immune system needs to be strong and functioning to prevent side effects while your body is adapting to keto.
+Your immune system needs to be strong to prevent side effects while your body is adapting to keto.

 Preventing the keto rash is difficult, especially if you already had it once.
 However, most people who do develop the rash have one or two episodes during their keto journey.
 Be patient and try a range of natural approaches to prevent the keto rash.